-Proposals (other than director nominations, which are addressed in the following paragraph) of stockholders of the Company intended to be presented at the 2023 Annual Meeting of Stockholders must be received by the Company at its principal place of business no later than December 30, 2022 (which date is 120 days prior to the first anniversary of on or about when the 2022 Proxy Statement was first mailed to stockholders) to be eligible for possible inclusion in the Company's Proxy Statement and form of proxy relating to the 2023 meeting.
+Proposals (other than director nominations, which are addressed in the following paragraph) of stockholders of the Company intended to be presented at the 2024 Annual Meeting of Stockholders must be received by the Company at its principal place of business no later than December 31, 2023 (which date is 120 days prior to the first anniversary of on or about when the 2023 Proxy Statement was first mailed to stockholders) to be eligible for possible inclusion in the Company's Proxy Statement and form of proxy relating to the 2024 meeting.
 Certified mail addressed to the Secretary of the Company is advised.
-No such proposals were received by the Company by December 30, 2021 for inclusion in the Company's Proxy Statement and form of proxy relating to the 2022 Annual Meeting of Stockholders.
+No such proposals were received by the Company by December 30, 2022 for inclusion in the Company's Proxy Statement and form of proxy relating to the 2023 Annual Meeting of Stockholders.

 The Nominating Committee of the Board of Directors will consider nominees for director recommended by stockholders, applying the same evaluation standards as it would apply to candidates identified by management, other members of the Board of Directors or the Nominating Committee.
 Recommendations for director nominees may be sent to the Nominating Committee through the Secretary of the Company.
 Under the advance notice provisions in the Company's By-laws, stockholders intending to formally nominate a person for election as a director at the Annual Meeting, as distinguished from recommending a candidate to the Nominating Committee, must notify the Nominating Committee through the Secretary of the Company in writing of this intent not less than 60 nor more than 90 days prior to the first anniversary of the preceding year's Annual Meeting and meet other requirements set forth in the By-laws.
 If the date of the Annual Meeting is changed by more than 30 days from such anniversary date, the notice from the stockholder must be received not later than the close of business on the tenth day following the day on which notice of the date of such Annual Meeting was mailed to stockholders.
 Such notice must comply with the provisions set forth in the By-laws.
-No such nomination by stockholders was received by the Secretary of the Company for consideration in connection with the 2022 Annual Meeting of Stockholders.
+No such nomination by stockholders was received by the Secretary of the Company for consideration in connection with the 2023 Annual Meeting of Stockholders.
 A copy of the relevant provisions of the By-laws will be sent to any stockholder who requests these in writing.
 Such requests should be addressed to the Secretary of the Company.

 Stockholders that wish to send communications to the Board of Directors for any reason may do so by mail sent to ImmuCell Corporation, 56 Evergreen Drive, Portland, Maine 04103, Attention: Secretary.
 The Secretary is responsible for bringing any such communications to the attention of the full Board of Directors at its next regularly scheduled meeting, which is generally quarterly.
 Additionally, after adjournment of the formal business matters at each year's Annual Meeting, there is an opportunity for stockholders to communicate directly with the Company's management and directors.
-Normally, the Company encourages its directors to attend the Annual Meeting of Stockholders in person.
-However, due to the COVID-19 pandemic, all directors attended the 2021 Annual Meeting of Stockholders virtually and plan to attend the 2022 Annual Meeting of Stockholders either virtually or in person.
+All directors attended the 2022 Annual Meeting of Stockholders virtually and plan to attend the 2023 Annual Meeting of Stockholders virtually.